Schools / Professionals

-If you are concerned about children in your school please consider the benefits of having Play Therapy Available within your school.
+If you are concerned about children in your school please consider the benefits of having play therapy available within your school.
 If children are struggling with complex issues this would need to be a psychotherapist with a specialisation in play therapy.

-Having Play Therapy in schools can be the ideal environment for the child, family and indeed teachers.
-It is quite normal for children in schools to go out to additional learning support and other appointments, so attending Play Therapy can also become a normal part of the school day.
+Having play therapy in schools can be ideal for the child, family and indeed teachers.
+It is quite normal for children in schools to go out to additional learning support and other appointments, so attending play therapy can also become a normal part of the school day.

 - Help children to develop social skills and relationships with peers and teachers.
 These positive relationships can bring school enjoyment and respect for teachers.
 This in turn affects the child’s desire to act positively for positive attention.